sweetchipsw/sweetmon2/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-### Create sweetmon2 container

-After you install the dependencies, move your working directory to `/sweetmon2/install/`.

-There are two options for creating webserver.

-- HTTP Webserver
-- HTTP**S** Webserver (Recommended)

 Before you start the installation, please make some directories to persist data which will be created on sweetmon2 container.

 ```bash